Shhsvri/BIOF045-NGS_Analysis/Day1/lessons/02_searching_files.md

 This command when used without any arguments would tell us the number of lines, words and characters in the file; the `-l` flag specifies that we only want the number of lines.
 Try it out without the `-l` to see the full output.

-Redirecting is not super intuitive, but it's really powerful for stringing together these different commands, so you can do whatever you need to do.
+Redirecting is not super intuitive, but it's really powerful for combining these different commands, so you can do whatever you need to do.

 The philosophy behind these commands is that none of them really do anything all that impressive.
 BUT when you start chaining them together, you can do some really powerful things really efficiently. **To be able to use the shell effectively, becoming proficient with the pipe and redirection operators:  `|`, `>`, `>>` is essential.**